-- 1. Is the requesting jurisdiction a state, Indian tribal government, local government, or territory as defined by section 102 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+- Is the requesting jurisdiction a state, Indian tribal government, local government, or territory as defined by section 102 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5122)? - 2.
 Is the proposed project eligible under the most recent Notice of Funding Opportunity for the Building Resilient Infrastructure and Communities grant program? - 3.
-Can the requesting jurisdiction provide the required non-federal cost share, consistent with 2 CFR Sections 200.29, 200.306, and 200.434?
+Can the requesting jurisdiction provide the required non-federal cost share, as detailed in the NOFO? - 4.
+If less than the requested amount were provided as the federal share, would additional state local, or other eligible funding sources be available to support the project?

-- 4. Can the requesting jurisdiction provide a Cost-Benefit Analysis or other documentation that validates cost-effectiveness, which is defined by FEMA as having a Benefit-Cost Ratio (BCA) of 1.0 or greater?
-A non-FEMA BCA methodology may only be used if preapproved by FEMA in writing. - 5.
-Is the proposed project consistent with the goals and objectives of a FEMA-approved state, territorial, or tribal mitigation plan and the adopted mitigation plan of the local jurisdiction? - 6.
-Can the recipient describe how the project provides long-term permanent risk-reduction, i.e., it is not used for emergency protective measures? - 7.
-Can the recipient describe how the project takes into account future conditions? - 8.
+- 5. Can the requesting jurisdiction provide a Cost-Benefit Analysis or other documentation that validates cost-effectiveness, which is defined by FEMA as having a Benefit-Cost Ratio (BCA) of 1.0 or greater?
+A non-FEMA BCA methodology may only be used if preapproved by FEMA in writing. - 6.
+Is the entity that will benefit from the proposed activity covered by the current FEMA-approved multi-hazard mitigation plan in compliance with 44 CFR Part 201?
+If so, what is the Final FEMA Approval date. - 7.
+How will the project provide long-term permanent risk-reduction, as opposed to simply supporting emergency protective measures? - 8.
 Can the recipient describe how the project supports the needs of vulnerable populations? - 9.
 Does the recipient specifically encourage the adoption and enforcement of the latest disaster resistant building codes? - 10.
+Provide a clear and detailed description of the proposed mitigation activity. - 11.
+How will the mitigation activity be implemented? - 12.
+Who will manage and complete the mitigation activity? - 13.
+What risks will remain from all hazards after project implementation (i.e., residual risk)? - 14.
+How does the project take into account future conditions? - 15.
+Has the project has been submitted to current or previous competitive BRIC funding cycles? - 16.
+If the answer to the previous question is yes, what is the subgrant ID? - 17.
 Community engagement and support is crucial in determining which projects are worthy of federal funding.
-Please describe or include evidence of community support that were compelling factors in the Member's decision to submit this project request, including letters of support and any relevant links to information posted on the Member's website or other online sources.
+Please describe or include evidence of community support that were compelling factors in the Member's decision to submit this project request, including letters of support and any relevant links to information posted on the Member's website or other online sources. - 18.
+Has your office or the community consulted with state/county/local emergency management officials or with FEMA about the proposed project? - 19.
+If the answer to the previous question is yes, please provide name agency and contact information. - 20.
+Is there or will there be a letter from the appropriate state officials confirming that should the project be approved the appropriate state agency is willing and able to serve as the recipient for the grant?